openai/gym/docs/environments.md

 ### RubiksCubeGym: OpenAI Gym environments for various twisty puzzles

-The RubiksCubeGym package provides enviromnents for twisty puzzles with  multiple reward functions to help simluate the methods used by humans.
+The RubiksCubeGym package provides environments for twisty puzzles with  multiple reward functions to help simluate the methods used by humans.

 Learn more here: https://github.com/DoubleGremlin181/RubiksCubeGym